linz/basemaps/docs/README.md

 ### Vector tile requests

-Vector tiles pre-rendered as [mapbox vector tiles](https://docs.mapbox.com/data/tilesets/guides/vector-tiles-introduction/) and served directly from a [cloud optimised tar](https://github.com/linz/cotar) since there is no merging or dynamic configuration the tile server will just request the specified tile directly from the tar ``
+Vector tiles are pre-rendered as [Mapbox Vector Tiles](https://docs.mapbox.com/data/tilesets/guides/vector-tiles-introduction/) and served directly from a [Cloud Optimised Tar](https://github.com/linz/cotar).
+Since there is no merging or dynamic configuration the tile server will just request the specified tile directly from the tar file.

 ### Additional Processing

 #### Aerial & Satellite Imagery Processing

-To efficently serve Aerial Imagery to huge of consumers, it should be optimised into a format that makes it easy to serve.
-All of LINZ's imagery is stored as [cloud optimised geotiffs (COG)](https://www.cogeo.org/), to ensure they are served as efficently as possible some additional processing steps are generally pre-applied to the imagery.
+To efficiently serve aerial imagery to huge number of consumers, it should be optimised into a format that makes it easy to serve.
+All of LINZ's imagery is stored as [Cloud Optimised GeoTIFFs (COGs)](https://www.cogeo.org/), and to ensure they are served as efficiently as possible some additional processing steps are generally pre-applied to the imagery.

 - Reprojection: reprojecting the imagery into common consumption formats (EPSG:3857 and EPSG:2193) will greatly reduce the amount of load and complexity of the basemaps service service
 - Tile Alignment: By aligning the COGs to the output XYZ tile grid
-- Additional overviews: It is hard to fetch data from 1,000s of tiffs to create a single tile, so we create additional overviews up to z0.
+- Additional overviews: It is hard to fetch data from 1,000s of COGs to create a single tile, so we create additional overviews up to z0.

 These additional processing steps are part of the basemaps [import process](#TODO) and are controlled by [@basemaps/cogify](../packages/cogify/README.md)